Skip to content

 Motivation

 Most LLMs today excel at understanding and generating code.
-It is therefore a natural choice to provide agents with tool specifications described in plain Python source code.
-This is often source code of modules that provide the interfaces or facades of larger packages, rather than implementation details that aren't relevant for tool usage.
-This code-based approach enables freeact agents to go beyond simple function calling.
-By formulating actions as code, they can instantiate classes that are part of tool definitions, use their methods for stateful processing, or act on complex result types that not only provide data but also expose behavior via methods on them.
+It is therefore a natural choice to provide agents with tool interfaces defined in Python, annotated with docstrings.
+These are often defined in modules that provide the interfaces or facades for larger packages, rather than implementation details that aren't relevant for tool usage.

-Because tool interfaces and code actions share the same programming language, tools can be natively included and composed into code actions.
-Another advantage of this approach is that code actions generated at one step can be reused as tools in later steps.
+Because tool definitions and code actions use the same programming language, tools can be natively composed.
+Another advantage is that code actions generated at one step can be reused as tools in later steps.
 This allows freeact agents to learn from past experiences and compose more complex actions from simpler ones.
-We prefer using the term skills instead of tools throughout our documentation, to convey their greater generality.
+We use the term skills instead of tools throughout our documentation, to convey their greater generality.